iamjazzar/rosetta/README.md

 Copyright (c) 2016 Ahmed Jazzar <me@ahmedjazzar.com>

-*NOTE: This library does not translate your application localized strings, it's just helping you switching between them.*
+*NOTE: This library does not translate your application localized strings, it's just helping you switch between them.*